K-beauty: Beauty standards and controversies

-The value that South Koreans have placed on physical attractiveness can influence a young person’s self-esteem and interpersonal and romantic relationships, for those who are not so up to the standards.
+In common with most of the rest of the world, the value that South Koreans have placed on physical attractiveness can influence some young person's self-esteem and interpersonal and romantic relationships, for those who believe that they are not up to these standards.
 Social aesthetic preferences for women wearing makeup and having a small 'heart-shaped' face is strong.
-In South Korea, pressure for conformity against people that leave the mainstream path is relatively intense as compared to other advanced, democratized countries.
+In South Korea, in the past, pressure for conformity against people who left the mainstream path used to be relatively intense as compared to fellow advanced, democratized countries.

-Plastic surgery is huge in South Korea.
-It is also considered one of plastic surgery capitals of the world.
-Since so many young people in South korea feel the pressure to look a certain way,many turn to surgery.
-In 2014 it was recorded that 980,000 procedures were done in that year.
-Along with the popularity of kbeauty many foreigners are beginning to fly to South Korea for surgery.
+In 2014, it was recorded that 980,000 cosmetic surgery procedures were done in that year, albeit only around 50 percent of them involving South Korean nationals.
+Thanks to the popularity of k-beauty and the quality of South Korean doctors and its healthcare system, many foreigners fly to South Korea for surgery, especially from China, Japan, the United States and Southeast Asia.

+Because of the hallyu Korean wave, the nation has seen Korean celebrities as models of physical attractiveness.
+Also, South Korea's growing cosmetic surgery industry has highlighted the attention its citizens and foreigners alike put on achieving defined standards of beauty.
+In the last decade, exposing a nude torso has become requisite for male talents.
+The fast emergence of a good physical physique derives from new strategies among Korea's media industries in shaping consumer desires by foregrounding male sexuality.
+For the women, not only is their body important but also their faces and skins.
+In this respect, South Korea is similar to the United States, Europe, Japan, China and Southeast Asia.

-Clean Beauty
+Clean beauty

-The global natural skincare product market in 2021 was estimated at USD 6.7 billion, and is expected to reach USD 7.3 billion in 2022.

 Natural skincare is often associated with clean beauty, which refers to cosmetic products that favor natural ingredients yet often incorporate synthetics that have been deemed safe for people and the planet.
 Although they go hand in hand, to be specific, natural can be clean, but clean is not always natural.

-Clean beauty at large encompasses conscious, cruelty-free, vegan, and sustainable packaging, and it is significantly connected to wellness.

-Whamisa is one of the most renown clean beauty brands among K beauty brands.
-They formulate only plant-derived, organic, and vegan ingredients with natural preservatives with organic certifications, such as BDIH and COSMOS.
-Aromatica is another leading clean beauty skincare brand with EWG-verified certification, and they specialize in holistic aromatherapy-infused skincare.

-Schwanen Garten is a clean beauty brand specializing in powerful antioxidant effects with all-natural yet potent ingredient formulation avoiding the use of animal-derived ingredients, parabens, sulfates, phthalates, silicone, mineral oil, PEG, alcohol, colorants, GMOs, and fragrances.
+Clean beauty has been described as incorporating practices such as cruelty-free testing, vegan formulations, and sustainable packaging.
+It is often associated with wellness-oriented consumer trends.